walt-id/waltid-ssikit-examples/README.md

 ### Examples

 - **KeyManagement** - shows how to generate, to import/export and to delete cryptographic keys.
-- **JsonLdCredentials** - shows the creation of DIDs as well as the issuance/verification of JSON LD based credentials.
+- **Credentials** - shows how to generate JSON_LD as well as JWT credentials.
 - **CustomData** - shows how to integrate a custom-data provider for populating Verifiable Credentials with data, as well as adding a custom policy for verifying Verifiable Presentations.
+- **JsonLdCredentials** - shows how to utilize the low-level credential-service interface for signing JSON_LD credentials.
 - **DidEbsi** - shows the creation and anchoring of a **did:ebsi** on the EBSI ledger.